HunterYahya/MEV-Trading-Bot/README.md

 **⚡ Automated MEV Extraction & Arbitrage Trading System ⚡**

-*Educational Analysis for Web3 Security Teams*

 </div>

 ---

 ## 🎯 **System Overview**

-This sophisticated MEV (Maximal Extractable Value) bot operates as an autonomous trading system that monitors Uniswap V2 for profitable arbitrage opportunities and executes high-frequency trades to extract maximum value from the mempool.
+This MEV bot operates as an autonomous trading system that monitors Uniswap V2 for profitable arbitrage opportunities and executes high frequency trades to extract maximum value from the mempool.

 ### 🌟 **Core Features**